-Approved Leave of Absence Process
+Academic/ FSA Approved Leave of Absence Process

-Students can initiate a request for an FSA approved leave of absence from the registrar's office at Standard College or my sending an email to registrar@standardcollege.edu.
+Students can initiate a request for an Academic/ FSA Approved Leave of Absence from the registrar's office at Standard College by sending an email to registrar@standardcollege.edu.
+The criteria the school will apply in determining whether to approve the application contain the following steps.
 Students should follow these steps to complete the process: